shelleyolivia/learn-tutorials/solana/How-to-build-unique-generative-NFTs-on-Solana.md

 {
   "program": {
     "uuid": <your uuid>,
-    "config": <public key for configuring the candy machine dApp>, },
+    "candyMachine": <public key for the candy machine>, },
   "items": {
     /*